Zelaux/AdvancedContentInfo/README.md

 `AdvancedContentInfo` is a Mindustry java mod library for making out stats and stats categories.

-Source file generation can be useful when doing things such as annotation processing or interacting with metadata files (e.g., database schemas, protocol formats).
-By generating code, you eliminate the need to write boilerplate while also keeping a single source of truth for the metadata.

 ### Example
 You can initialize your stats and your categories in the setStats method of Block:
 YourBlock.java